Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

 Published under the GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

-Main author: Erwin Aertbeliën

-Contributors: Federico Ulloa Rios,  Santiago Iregui Rincon
+(c) 2024, KU Leuven, Department of Mechanical Engineering, ROB-Group: Erwin Aertbeliën, contributions of Federico Ulloa Rios and Santiago Iregui Rincon

 This work was funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No.
 101058589 (AI-PRISM)